carlosedp/riscv-bringup/unleashed/Readme.md

 Create the SDcard.
 The partition typecodes are important here.
 I suggest using a card with 4GB or bigger.
 This depends on which rootfs you will use.

-I have available a Debian rootfs available for download at <https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/debian-sid-riscv64-rootfs-20200108.tar.bz2>.
+As the root filesystem, you can choose between downloading a pre-built Debian or Ubuntu or build the rootfs yourself.

+The pre-built Debian tarball can be downloaded with: `wget -O rootfs.tar.bz2 https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/debian-sid-riscv64-rootfs-20200108.tar.bz2`.

+The pre-built Ubuntu Focal tarball can be downloaded with: `wget -O rootfs.tar.bz2 https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuFocal-riscv64-rootfs.tar.gz`.

-If you want to build a Debian rootfs from scratch, [check this guide](https://github.com/carlosedp/riscv-bringup/blob/master/Debian-Rootfs-Guide.md).
+If you want to build a Debian rootfs from scratch, [check this guide](https://github.com/carlosedp/riscv-bringup/blob/master/rootfs-Guide.md).

+If you want to build an Ubuntu rootfs from scratch, [check this guide](https://github.com/carlosedp/riscv-bringup/blob/master/Ubuntu-Rootfs-Guide.md).

 ```sh
 # Assuming your SD card is /dev/sdc.
 Adjust as necessary.